zhufuyi/sponge_examples/6_micro-cluster/README.md

 #### Generate comment, inventory, and product microservice code

-Enter the Sponge UI interface, click the left menu bar 【Protobuf】--> 【RPC type】-->【Create RPC project】, fill in the respective parameters of the comment, inventory, and product, and generate the comment, inventory, and product service code respectively.
+Enter the Sponge UI interface, click the left menu bar 【Protobuf】→【Create microservice project】, fill in the respective parameters of the comment, inventory, and product, and generate the comment, inventory, and product service code respectively.

 The microservice framework uses [grpc](https://github.com/grpc/grpc-go) and also contains common service governance function codes, build deployment scripts, etc. You can choose whatever database you want.